Splash Of Light – Case Study

 We asked for many of the house’s traditional features to be accentuated (these included arches, ceiling details and original window shutters) in the design.
 It was not easy with many changes in ceiling height and the lighting of artwork to also be accommodated.

 Not only did Virginie encompass all of our challenging requests but she added great depth of character and flexibility to the designs with lighting moods.

 As a result of her work, we realised how valuable it was to have professional help with lighting and subsequently asked Virginie to help us with designs for the rest of the rooms of our house.

 From start to finish, Virginie was thorough, insightful and intuitively came up with great designs and was very professional and timely throughout the whole build and installation.
-We cannot recommend her more highly.”~ Laura and Robert N, the clients
+We cannot recommend her more highly.”

 If you would like to discuss your project further, please get in touch